MengkeSong/SCDL/README.md

 ```

 3.Training & Testing
-Unzip the zip files and run training files & testing files.
+To train and test, you can modify the used codes by yourself referring to the technical details mentioned in our manuscript.
+The used codes are provided in the zip files --- [STANet](https://github.com/guotaowang/STANet), [STAViS](https://github.com/atsiami/STAViS) and [AViNet](https://github.com/samyak0210/ViNet).

 ### Results
 ![alt](https://github.com/MengkeSong/SCDL/blob/main/img/quantititive%20results.png)